nonprofit

 independent

-The Power of Standards
+The power of standards

 Our certification scheme

-The following informed our current certification scheme:
+The following works informed our current certification scheme:

 • Publications by professional associations Assistance Dog International (ADI) and International Guide Dog Federation (IGDF)